-Naturally, a rooster’s penis isn’t big enough to pass sperm into a hen’s reproductive organ.
+Contrary to what one might assume, roosters don’t need a large cloaca to pass sperm into a hen’s reproductive organ.
 According to research, a rooster’s phallus stops growing at a certain point in its life.
 Instead, it shrinks, which makes the rooster’s phallus a small bump.
 As such, chickens’ reproduction doesn’t depend on penetration.

 Instead, both hens and roosters have cloacae – openings that serve intestinal, urinary, and genital purposes.
 These openings are pressed together in the reproduction process.

 Chickens’ mating process is also called a cloacal kiss.
 To start the process, the rooster tries to proposition the hen.
 He does this by circling her and scratching the earth.

 If the hen likes the rooster and wants to mate, she bends for the rooster to mount her.
 The rooster balances on the hen’s back and aligns his cloaca with hers.
 As such, semen passes from the rooster’s cloaca into the hen’s vent and goes into her oviduct.

 The mating process is usually brief.
 In some cases, you may hear the hen squawking or making other types of sounds in the process.
 However, it might seem the hen is being injured because the rooster treads on her back to keep his balance.

 There is no cause for concern unless you’re able to establish that the hen is being attacked.
 Also, the hen only allows the rooster which fits her preferences, usually based on abilities and appearance, to mate with her.
 Therefore, not all roosters get to mate with their choice hens.
 Other roosters can also challenge a rooster in the flock.